How to Stream TV

 Live streaming

 If you want to watch cable TV without the hefty bill, live streaming services give you greater flexibility in what you pay for.
-Most packages cost around $50 per month, but slimmed down services like Philo and Sling start as low as $16.
+Most base packages now range from about $40 to $75+ per month (YouTube TV is widely reported at $72.99; Hulu + Live TV and Fubo are in a similar range), while lower‑cost, slimmed‑down options like Sling and Philo keep prices down with smaller channel lineups.
 If you want to keep up with sports, check out the best services for each sport.

 Free streaming

-There are also a number of free available, but their selections can be pretty hit-or-miss.
-Most of them are supported by ads, but some, like Hoopla and Kanopy, are paid for by your local library.
-The best free streaming services have thousands of TV shows and movies that rival paid services, while the worst are mostly full of movies you’ve never heard of.
+There are also a number of free options that have grown rapidly.
+Services like Tubi, The Roku Channel, Pluto TV, and OEM platforms such as Samsung TV Plus now account for a meaningful slice of total TV usage per Nielsen’s The Gauge; companies report scale in the tens of millions of monthly active users (e.g., Tubi and Pluto TV each at 80M+ MAUs) Tubi Pluto TV, and Samsung continues to expand Samsung TV Plus globally with more channels.
+Most are supported by ads; some, like Hoopla and Kanopy, are paid for by your local library.
+The best free services have thousands of TV shows and movies that rival paid services, while the worst are mostly full of movies you’ve never heard of.

 Movie rental

-You can also rent movies whenever you want from apps like Amazon Instant Video and Vudu.
-Most rentals cost $4 and you have 24 hours to watch them.
+You can also rent movies whenever you want from apps like Amazon Prime Video and Vudu.
+Most rentals cost about $3.99–$5.99, and you typically have 30 days to start watching and 48 hours to finish once you press play.